hankehly/hankehly/README.md

 Software Engineer
 -----------------

 I am Software Engineer with 8+ years of experience in full-stack web development and cloud infrastructure.
 I help organizations build cloud-based data systems with technologies such as Python, Airflow, Spark, Terraform and containers.
+I speak English and Japanese.

 * 🌍  I'm based in Tokyo
 * ✉️  You can contact me at [henry.ehly@gmail.com](mailto:henry.ehly@gmail.com)